-FROM: PATRICIA MACK BRYAN PMB
+PATRICIA MACK BRYAN PMB

-SUBJECT: Ronald Reagan Presidential Library Foundation --Donations from Foreign Entities or Individuals and Creation of an International Advisory Committee with one chan it has been clearing to "In the electron frenchen and "he would 's must active The would 's must active The would 's must active
+Ronald Reagan Presidential Library Foundation --Donations from Foreign Entities or Individuals and Creation of an International Advisory Committee with one chair it has been clearand in with

 Attached for your review is a draft memorandum to Fred Ryan on the above-referenced subject.
 As we discussed in this morning's staff meeting, I would appreciate your comments as to whether or not the memorandum reflects accurately the facts in this matter.